Computing at North Wootton Academy

 In line with the 2014 National Curriculum for Computing, our aim is to provide a high-quality computing education which equips children to use computational thinking and creativity to understand and change the world through digital means.
 We recognise that our pupils' lives, both socially and vocationally, will increasingly take place within a digital medium and therefore, this subject is seen as vital in developing a broad range of skills that will enable not only digital competence but also ensure an understanding of how to be a responsible online citizen; our curriculum therefore places equal emphasis on teaching ‘Online Safety’ in line with the expectations of Keeping Children Safe in Education 2019 and will be reviewed this year in light of Teaching Online Safety in School 2019.

-The school has a computing suite and children also have access to ipads, ensuring that children can use computers for a range of purposes and that it is used across the wider curriculum, as well as in discrete computing lessons.
+The school has a computing suite as well as access to ipads and Chrome books, ensuring that children can use technology for a range of purposes and that it is used across the wider curriculum, as well as in discrete computing lessons.

-Within the upper school, all pupils have a school email and online One drive and this is used to enable collaborative work throughout the school week including home learning.
+Within the upper school, all pupils have a school email and online Google drive account which is used to enable collaborative work throughout the school week including home learning.
 As all the school systems, including these accounts, are monitored through Netsweeper, this provides an excellent training ground in which to practise their ‘etiquette.’

 Wherever possible, pupil’s work is stored within an e-portfolio which will stay with the child as they progress through the school.